AndrewZhou924/Awesome-model-inversion-attack/README.md

 ### What is the model inversion attack?

+A model inversion attack is a privacy attack where the attacker is able to reconstruct the original samples that were used to train the synthetic model from the generated synthetic data set.
+(Mostly.ai)

 The goal of model inversion attacks is to recreate training data or sensitive attributes.
 (Chen et al, 2021.)